Dilma Rousseff: Paula Rousseff

-Paula Rousseff, born on 26 March 1976, in Porto Alegre, Rio Grande do Sul, is the only daughter of Dilma Rousseff and her former husband, Carlos Araújo.
-Paula is a law graduate and holds the office of Labor Prosecutor in Porto Alegre.
+Paula Rousseff de Araújo, born on 26 March 1976, in Porto Alegre, Rio Grande do Sul, is the only daughter of Rousseff and her former husband, Carlos Araújo.
+Paula is a law graduate and holds the office of labor prosecutor in Porto Alegre.

 Paula Rousseff married business administrator Rafael Covolo in Porto Alegre on 18 April 2008.

-On 9 September 2010, Paula Rousseff gave birth to Rousseff's first grandchild, a boy named Gabriel Rousseff Covolo, in the city of Porto Alegre, during the 2010 presidential campaign of her mother.
+On 9 September 2010, Paula gave birth to Rousseff's first grandchild, a boy named Gabriel Rousseff Covolo, in the city of Porto Alegre, during the 2010 presidential campaign of her mother.
 After the last debate with four other candidates, on 30 September 2010, in the city of Rio de Janeiro, which was aired on national TV, Rousseff flew to Porto Alegre for the christening of Gabriel in the Cathedral of Our Lady Mother of God on 1 October 2010.

 Health issues

 At a press conference on 25 April 2009, Rousseff revealed that she was undergoing treatment to remove an early-stage axillar lymphoma, a cancer in the lymphatic system, which was detected in her left armpit during a routine mammogram.
 It was diagnosed as a diffuse large B-cell lymphoma, an intermediate-grade type, but her chances of being cured were up to 90%.
 She had curative chemotherapy treatment for four months.

 In mid-May 2009, she was hospitalized in the Hospital Sírio-Libanês in São Paulo, with severe pains in her legs.
 The diagnosis was a myopathy, a muscle inflammation resulting from the cancer treatment.
 In early September that same year, she revealed she had completed her radiotherapy treatment, claiming to be cured, later confirmed by her doctors.

 After seven months of wearing a wig, Rousseff wore her natural dark brown hair at the 3rd Human Rights Program launch on 21 December 2009.
 She had announced in November that she would retire her wig as soon as her hair became more even.
 She said it was still "full of holes", which was why she "couldn't take [the wig] off there in Copenhagen, Denmark".
 She first publicly admitted to wearing a wig in May of that year, when she jokingly referred to it as a "basic little wig".